Last updated on January 13, 2021 at 02:36 pm

-With winter in full swing, being prepared for inclement weather is crucial.
+Now that winter is in full swing, being prepared for inclement weather is crucial.
 If you and the other drivers in your family don’t already have a standard emergency roadside kit containing essentials such as jumper cables, duct tape, first aid, etc., now would be a great time to make one.
 While these basics will cover a road trip or daily driving, winter calls for a bit more.
 Here are seven essentials for your winter car emergency kit:

-Chances are low that you’ll be stranded for more than a day due to a blizzard, but a handful of energy bars and drinks don’t take up much space and will make time waiting for assistance more comfortable.
+Chances are low that you’ll be stranded for more than a day due to a blizzard, but a handful of energy bars and some water doesn’t take up much space and will make time waiting for assistance more comfortable.
 If you often travel with pets, don’t forget their snacks, too.

 Pack thick blankets and hand/foot warmers.
 These will help to keep you warm without running the engine and running out of fuel should you be stuck in a blizzard or a major traffic jam.